devinkr/js-data-types/readme.md

 `&&` operates as 'AND' and `||` operates as 'OR'

 ## Break (10 min / 1:05)

 ## Variables (10 min / 1:15)

 **Variables** are containers for information -- we can store any value in them.

+Think of a variable like a box.
+You can put lots of things into the box, like a doll, rug, or cat.
+The box still contains something.

-We can use them to help repeat, change, store, or edit our data.
+We use variables to help repeat, change, store, or edit our data.

 In order to **declare** a variable in JavaScript we use the keywords `var`, `const`, or `let`.
 The original declaration keyword was `var`, but in newer